SudaisK19/DIGITAL-WALLET-OPERATING-SYSTEMS/README.md

+4th May:

+Implemented Send Money, Receive Money, Real time database update Implemented realtime transaction log update Implemented Manager mode multithreaded searching

 3rd May:

--Implemented VerifyCN() thread shared memory communication -Implemented Demonstration
--Implemented A working Menu
--Implemented Balance Inquiry
--System("cls") and System("pause") do not work on linux => FIXED -Potential issue: CSV file is not read properly => NO ISSUE -Polished ReadCSV()
+-System("cls") and System("pause") do not work on linux.
+FIXED and MADE SAFER -Potential issue: CSV file is not read properly.
+NO ISSUE -Changed ReadCSV() for better looking output

-balanceInquiry() will print user info clearScreen() will clear terminal screen
+JOINING ALL CODE:

 [On Upload]:
 Code will read CSV file and create a vector in main() user will input card number verifyCN() will run